brunomendola/querity/README.md

 ## Description

-The aim of this project is to provide a simple generic interface, with fluent Java and REST APIs, to query databases in Java applications.
+The aim of this project is to provide a simple generic interface, supporting fluent Java and REST APIs, to query databases in Java applications.

 The modules implement the support for different databases and frameworks.